 Step 1 - Supervisor reviews work in person with trainee You are expected to submit your technical journal, one completed garden project, and a list of your plant idents, once every 4 months.
 It is important that your Supervisor reviews your work before it is submitted to the HBGTP.
 It is your responsibility to ensure that this appointment is made and that the Supervisor is given good notice of the date.
 Step 2 - Trainee uploads work onto HBGTP Dropbox You will be alerted when it is time to submit your work and it is critical that you do this on time.
 Failure to do so means that you will not get feedback and that your work will not be acknowledged by the HBGTP.
 You need to upload your work to the HBGTP Dropbox (a link will be sent to you).
 Step 3 - Feedback is given to trainee by HBGTP Your work will be reviewed by an expert external tutor and you will be given feedback by email.
 Ensure that your name, placement garden, and dates of placement are clearly marked on the electronic attachment that you submit.
 Trainees may be asked by the HBGTP Manager to share items or photographs from their technical journal for the scheme website.
-Written Work FAQs Q. How extensive is a garden project?
+Social Media If you have social media make sure you follow the HBGTP for weekly updates and stories.
+You can find the social media accounts on the last page of this handbook.
+During your placement you may be asked to get involved in various social media posts, website stories or interviews at your placement garden.
+You will be asked to sign a photo and video consent form when you start the programme.
+We would also love to hear from you during your placement, whether you have interesting plants growing in your garden, a special event taking place, or stunning seasonal displays, we want to hear about it so we can showcase what our trainees are getting up to across our pages.
+You can email your photos to Emma or send them via WhatsApp (see page 5 for contact details).
+Written Work FAQs Q. How extensive are the written projects?

 This depends on what your research produces.
 Quality, not length, should be the aim.
-A wellplanned garden project will naturally come to an end.
+A well-planned garden project will naturally come to an end.
 A poorly planned garden project ends up with you having lots of information and no write-up.
 You may have a project that is practical with limited written text, or it may be a desk-top study that has plenty of information to record.
 You may have a project with lots of data: if it is, for example, a propagation study, you may need to record temperatures, compost mixes and germination rates.
 The use of appendices is important: if your project involves a lengthy list, then place it in the appendices and reference it in the main body of the text.
-However big or small the project, you will always need to write a structure: Summary, Aims and Objectives, Methodology, Findings, Conclusion and Bibliography.
-Q. If my garden project covers the whole year/6 months, how can I hand it in on a 4 monthly basis?
-Upload the Introduction, Methodology and Aims and Objectives after the first 4 months.
-These should all be in place at the start of your garden project.
-After that, you should upload your project at whatever stage you have reached, in order to allow the HBGTP to provide you with feedback on your progress.
+However big or small the project, you will always need to follow a structure (see page 12): Summary, Aims and Objectives, Methodology, Findings, Conclusion and Bibliography.
 Q. Do you need the originals of my design/plans?